mojaloop/on-premises-deployment/docs/Cluster Provisining.md

        ![NetMaker Ingress GW](images/NetMaker-creating-IngressGw.png "NetMaker Creating Ingress GW") The node after the Ingress Gateway is successfully created looks like follows:
        ![NetMaker Ingress GW Created](images/NetMaker-IGW-created.png "NetMaker Ingress GW Created")

-       e.
-Adding new External Client clicking in Add External Client after to select Ext.
+       3. Adding new External Client clicking in Add External Client after to select Ext.
 Clients in the side menu.
 Also known as WireGuard VPN clients/profiles
        ![NetMaker Ext.
 Client Menu](images/NetMaker-ExtClient-Menu.png "NetMaker Ext.
 Client Menu") Once the new external client is created you can rename and then get the vpn profile
        ![NetMaker Ext.
 Client](images/NetMaker-newClient-created.png "NetMaker Ext.
 Client")